e3krisztian/pyrene/README.md

 From PyPI:

 ```
-mkvirtualenv sys-pyrene
+mkvirtualenv app-pyrene
 pip install pyrene
 ```

-Directly from GitHub:
+`master` branch directly from GitHub:

-`master` branch is always the latest release, so it is safe to install with

 ```
-mkvirtualenv sys-pyrene
+mkvirtualenv app-pyrene
 pip install git+https://github.com/krisztianfekete/pyrene.git
 ```

-In order to have `pyrene` without activating its `virtualenv` do the following:
+In order to have `pyrene` without activating its `virtualenv` do the following (assuming `~/bin` is on your `PATH`):

 ```
-ln -s ~/.virtualenvs/sys-pyrene/bin/pyrene ~/bin
+ln -s ~/.virtualenvs/app-pyrene/bin/pyrene ~/bin
 ```

 Usage